Valentin1289/employee-madness/README.md

 ```

 It will start the server with nodemon.
 So it will watch the changes and restart the server if some ot the files changed.

-### Testing with test.http

-If you like to try the endpoints of the rest api, you can check the test.http file for urls are should work on your environment as well.
-And if you install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extenstion for vscode you can actually run those in your editor.